mattfrear/Swashbuckle.AspNetCore.Filters/README.md

 #### Known issues
 - Request examples are not shown for querystring parameters (i.e. HTTP GET requests, or for querystring parameters for POST, PUT etc methods).
 Request examples will only be shown in request body.
-This is as per the OpenApi 3.0 spec.
+You can use Swashbuckle.AspNetCore's built-in XML comments to add examples for primitive types.

 ### How to use - Multiple examples